nessshon/tonutils/README.md

 pip install tonutils
 ```

-To use the `LiteClient`, which requires the [pytoniq](https://github.com/yungwine/pytoniq) library, install it with the
+To use the `LiteserverClient`, which requires the [pytoniq](https://github.com/yungwine/pytoniq) library, install it with the
 optional dependencies:

 ```bash
 pip install 'tonutils[pytoniq]'
 ```

+## Donations

+Your donation supports the future of this project.
+Every contribution helps stimulate innovation and sustain
+development!

+**TON** - `EQC-3ilVr-W0Uc3pLrGJElwSaFxvhXXfkiQA3EwdVBHNNess`

+**USDT** (TRC-20) - `TGKmm9H3FApFw8xcgRcZDHSku68vozAjo9`

 ## Usage